November 3, 2020

 In response to the public health emergency and to curtail the spread of the Coronavirus (COVID-19) the Morris County Board of Elections is currently not open to the public.

-All voter registration applications and/or change of party affiliation forms should be mailed to this office.
+All paper voter registration applications and/or change of party affiliation forms should be mailed to this office.
 Any questions can be emailed to [email protected].

 Frequently Asked Questions